aeross/battleship/README.md

 ## What's this about?

-Well, this is a game where you play battleship against a bot.
-That's it.
+Well, this is a game where you play single-player battleship.
+Instead of the usual guess-where-your-opponents-ships-are, the ships will be hidden from you and you have to guess where the hidden ships are with the least number of guesses possible.

-The whole game algorithms and logic are made with zero dependencies.
-With this project, I aim to gain a deeper understanding about Spring Boot, as well as the Java programming language itself, including object-oriented design.
-Additionally, it also helps me to improve my problem solving skills as those are one of the most essential skills a developer should have.

 ## Tech Stack